Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Introduction

-The confidence bounds in our adaptive-confidence BCMs change after nodes interact with each other.
-These changes highlight the idea that the quality of an interaction between individuals can affect their trust in and receptiveness to each other \cite{glanville_social_connections_create_trust,choi_market_2020,li_who_2017}.
-When two nodes successfully compromise their opinions in an interaction (i.e., they have a ``positive interaction''), we expect that they will become more receptive to each other.
-Likewise, when two nodes interact but do not change their opinions (i.e., they have a ``negative interaction''), we expect that they will become less receptive to each other.
-In our models, when nodes $i$ and $j$ interact and influence each others' opinions (i.e., their current opinion difference is smaller than their current confidence bound), we increase their confidence bound $c_{ij}$.
-When nodes $i$ and $j$ interact and do not influence each others' opinions (i.e., their current opinion difference is larger than their current confidence bound), we decrease their confidence bound $c_{ij}$.
-In our adaptive-confidence BCMs, the interactions are symmetric (i.e., either both nodes influence each other or neither influences the other) and $c_{ij} = c_{ji}$ for all pairs of adjacent nodes $i$ and $j$ (i.e., for all dyads).
+In our adaptive-confidence BCMs, when two nodes successfully compromise their opinions in an interaction (i.e., they have a ``positive interaction''), they become more receptive to each other.
+Likewise, when two nodes interact but do not change their opinions (i.e., they have a ``negative interaction''), they become less receptive to each other.
+When nodes $i$ and $j$ interact and influence each others' opinions (i.e., their current opinion difference is smaller than their current confidence bound), we increase their confidence bound $c_{ij}$.
+When nodes $i$ and $j$ interact and do not influence each others' opinions (i.e., their current opinion difference is {at least as large as} their current confidence bound), we decrease their confidence bound $c_{ij}$.
+In our adaptive-confidence BCMs, {each dyad has a distinct confidence bound and} interactions are symmetric (i.e., either both nodes influence each other or neither node influences the other).
 One can interpret the increase of a dyadic confidence bound in our BCMs as nodes becoming more receptive to nodes with whom they compromise, and one can interpret the decrease of a dyadic confidence bound as nodes becoming less receptive to nodes with whom they do not compromise.
 When nodes in our BCMs have a negative interaction, they adapt their dyadic confidence bounds, but their opinions stay the same.
-Other works have considered BCMs with ``repulsion,'' in which the opinions of interacting nodes with sufficiently different opinions move farther apart from each other~\cite{alizadeh2015,huet_rejection_2008,kann2023}.
+Other researchers have considered BCMs with ``repulsion'', in which the opinions of interacting nodes with sufficiently different opinions move farther apart from each other~\cite{alizadeh2015,huet_rejection_2008,kann2023}.